-- A. Sensor Name is the unique name you give the sensor to easily identify it in a list along with any notifications. - B. The Heartbeat Interval is how often the sensor communicates with the server if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the server while in an Aware State. - D. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter an Aware State. - E. Below is the minimum reading the sensor should record before entering an Aware State. - F. Above is the maximum reading the sensor should record before entering an Aware State. - G. The Aware State Buffer prevents the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
+- A. The Sensor Name is a unique name you give the sensor to easily identify it in a list and in any notifications. - B. The Heartbeat Interval is how often the sensor communicates with the gateway if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the gateway while in an Aware State. - D. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter an Aware State. - E. Below is the minimum reading the sensor should record before entering an Aware State. - F. Above is the maximum reading the sensor should record before entering an Aware State. - G. The Aware State Buffer is a buffer to prevent the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
 For example, if a Maximum Threshold is set to 90° and the buffer is 1°, then once the sensor takes an assessment of 90.1° it will remain in an Aware State until dropping to 89.0°.

-Similarly at the Minimum Threshold the temperature will have to rise a degree above the threshold to return to Standard Operation. - H. In small sensor networks, the sensors can be set to synchronize their communications.
-The default setting "Off" allows the sensors to randomize their communications, maximizing communication robustness.
-Setting this will synchronize the communication of the sensors.
+Similarly, at the Minimum Threshold, the temperature will have to rise a degree above the threshold to return to Standard Operation.